A BRIEF HISTORY OF SINGAPORE

 However after 1945 Singapore slowly moved towards independence.
 In 1946 the Strait Settlements were dissolved and Singapore was separated from Malaysia.
 The People's Action Party was formed in 1954 and it proved to be a major force in Singaporean politics.
 In 1955 a new constitution was introduced.
 Under it 25 out of 32 members of the legislature were elected.
 In 1957 it was replaced by an elected 51 member legislature.
 The Peoples Action Party led by Lee Kuan Yew won 43 out of 51 seats.
 Self government was granted in 1959.
 Lee Kuan Yew became prime minister.

 In 1963 Singapore joined with Malaysia.
 However the union was short lived.
 Singapore left in 1965 and became completely independent.

 In 1990 Lee Kuan Yew resigned as prime minister.
 He was replaced by Goh Chok Tong.
 He introduced a more liberal regime.
-Today Singapore is a prosperous nation and in the early years of the 21st century its economy grew strongly.
+Today Singapore is a prosperous nation and its economy is growing steadily.
 Singapore is also a very busy port.
-Today the population of Singapore is 5.4 million.
+In 2020 the population of Singapore was 5.7 million.

 A brief history of Malaysia